 Open AI has been in the race for a long time now.
 The capabilities, features, and limitations of their latest edition, GPT-3, have been described in a detailed research paper.
 Its predecessor GPT-2 (released in Feb 2019) was trained on 40GB of text data and had 1.5 BN parameters.
-In comparison, GPT-3 has a whopping 175 BN parameters, 10 times more than the next largest LM, the Turing NLG, developed by Microsoft with 17 BN parameters!
+In comparison, GPT-3 training data size is huge and includes about 175 BN parameters, 10 times more than the next largest LM, the Turing NLG, developed by Microsoft with 17 BN parameters!

 GPT-3 is based on the concepts of transformer and attention similar to GPT-2.
 It has been trained on a large and variety of data like Common Crawl, webtexts, books, and Wikipedia, based on the tokens from each data.
 Prior to training the model, the average quality of the datasets have been improved in 3 steps.

 The following table shows the training corpus of GPT-3:

 |Epochs elapsed when training for 300 BN tokens